Skip to main content

 Validation Rules

-• Duplicate emails within the same file are not allowed
+• Duplicate emails within the same file are not allowed.

-• Country must be a valid ISO country code if provided (e.g., AU, NZ, US)
+• Country must be a valid ISO 3166-1 alpha-2 code.

 What This Import Does NOT Do

-• It does not create new user accounts — to add new users, invite them individually from the Users page
+• It does not create new user accounts.
+To add new users, invite them individually from the Users page.

-• It does not send any emails to users
+• It does not send any emails to users.

-• It does not change passwords or authentication settings
+• It does not change passwords or authentication settings.

 Common Import Errors